Test analysts design and carry out tests for computer software and systems, analyse results, and identify and report problems.

 - on-the-job training through internships and graduate recruitment programmes

-- experience in related entry-level IT roles such as security administrator or helpdesk administrator.
+- experience in related entry-level IT roles such as systems administrator or helpdesk/support technician.

 You can also learn through online courses and tutorials, and work on your own projects.